jermbo/Talks/Underutilized/UnderutilizedCSS.md

 ```

 **Broswer Support**
-[CanIUse Grid](https://caniuse.com/#search=grid) This is green across the board with the exception of Opera Mini and Blackberry.
+[CanIUse](https://caniuse.com/#search=grid) This is green across the board with the exception of Opera Mini and Blackberry.
 IE has a couple of quirks but it's usable.

 **Resources**